-The Beginning Farmer Loan Program was established to help people who want to farm in Minnesota.
-The program offers affordable financing, a reasonable down payment and built-in safeguards, such as farm management training and financial planning to help minimize the risk all farmers face.
-This is a partnership approach backed by the State's financial participation.
-You may finance a purchase or possibly refinance an existing farm debt.
+RFA established the Beginning Farmer Loan Program to help people who want to farm in Minnesota.
+The program offers affordable financing, a reasonable down payment, and built-in safeguards, such as farm business management training and financial planning to help minimize the risk all farmers face.
+This is a partnership approach backed by the State's financial participation used to finance a purchase or possibly refinance an existing farm debt.
 Funding an improvement may be possible if done in conjunction with the requested financing package.

 Eligibility Requirements

-A beginning farmer is a person who intends, over time, to become a full time farmer.
-This definition may exclude some established farmers who are expanding their operations.
+A beginning farmer is a person who intends, over time, to become a full-time farmer.
+This may exclude some established farmers who are expanding their operations.
 Land speculators and investors looking for tax advantages are not eligible.

 The farmer candidate must also meet the following eligibility tests which were established to protect them as well as the lender and the state.
 A farmer must: